 Bees work tirelessly in their role for the hive to function properly.
-Because of this, having babies is one of the queen’s main roles.
+Because of this, the rearing of the family is one of the queen’s main roles.
 This year, while working, we should strive to work as hard as possible – as if a whole hive was depending on us.

 Lastly, honey never spoils.
 NEVER.
 So, whenever you’re having a subpar day, go for the honey because it will always be there to brighten your mood.
-Be like the honey.
-Try not to spoil.